Science Behind Blocking ABA Signaling to Boost Crop Yields

 Thermoinhibition:

 Thermoinhibition is when high temperatures block seed germination.
 ABA mediates this response.
 ANT overrides thermo inhibition, helping crops grow in heat.
-For example, ANT reduced Arabidopsis germination time by 9 hours at 37°C. (Antonym: Thermopromotion, warmth speeding germination.)
+For example, ANT reduced Arabidopsis germination time by 9 hours at 37ยฐC.
+(Antonym: Thermopromotion, warmth speeding germination.)

 Reference:

-Vaidya, A. S., Peterson, F. C., Eckhardt, J., Xing, Z., Park, S. Y., Dejonghe, W., … & Cutler, S. R. (2021).
+1. Vaidya, A. S., Peterson, F. C., Eckhardt, J., Xing, Z., Park, S. Y., Dejonghe, W., โ€ฆ & Cutler, S. R. (2021).
 Click-to-lead design of a picomolar ABA receptor antagonist with potent activity in vivo.
 Proceedings of the National Academy of Sciences, 118(38), e2108281118.

-Text ©.
+Text ยฉ.
 The authors.
 Except where otherwise noted, content and images are subject to copyright.
-Any reuse without express permission from the copyright owner is prohibited.
+Any reuse without express permission from the copyright owner is prohibited.The content published on Cultivation Ag is for informational and educational purposes only.
+While we strive to provide accurate, up-to-date, and well-researched material, we cannot guarantee that all information is complete, current, or applicable to your individual situation.